Belarus–India relations: Economic relations

+In June 2025, Indian Defence Minister Rajnath Singh met his Belarusian counterpart Lieutenant General Viktor Khrenin on the sidelines of the SCO Defence Ministers' conclave in Qingdao, China.
+The two discussed strengthening bilateral defence cooperation and enhancing regional security.

+The meeting underscored the strategic value of the India–Belarus partnership, particularly in defence manufacturing, technology exchange, and military training.
+Belarus remains a key partner in India’s efforts to diversify its defence ties and boost indigenous capabilities.

+Singh called the interaction “enriching,” reaffirming India's commitment to deepening engagement with Eurasian partners.
+He also held separate talks with Russian Defence Minister Andrey Belousov, focusing on the evolving regional security scenario.

 Other Inclinations

 Belarus supports India at the NSG (Nuclear Suppliers Group) and for the permanent membership in United Nations Security Council.
 India supports Belarus for its membership in the NAM (Non-Alignment Movement) and in IPU (Inter-Parliamentary Union).

 State visits

 During the visit of Pranab Mukherjee, the president of India, in June 2015, many agreements were signed which include exchange of students and promotion of tourism.
 It also included science & technology cooperation.

 Culture and education

 The cultural relations between both countries were established from the time when Belarus was part of Soviet Union.
 India's national poet Rabindranath Tagore visited Minsk in 1931 where he met with other intellectuals.
 The musician, Nicholas Nabokov, visited India in the 1960s and was impressed by India's musical traditions.